adolfo-trocoli/business-management/README.md

 ## General Information
-- C++ program designed to showcase the functionality of OOP.
+C++ program designed to showcase the functionality of OOP.
 It represents a simple business in which there are departments and employees.
 It has a shell-like command line interface through which the user is able to manage objects and apply business logic to them.
 It mocks a database by using text files and admits configuration for both database files and help files.

+## Functioning
+The program is capable of storing and managing employees and the departments in which they work.
+For each employee, it stores information about it's name, salary, and department.
+For each department, it stores information about it's name, income, and manager.
+The program is able to do various things such as search by name, show employees for a certain department, show manager of a department, etc. It also features some utilities like calculating benefit for each department or for the whole business.

 ## Features
 - Modular file storage.